 You should also keep in mind that the entry points to ZTL zones are heavily monitored by surveillance cameras.
 If you pass into the zone, your license plate number is recorded and a ticket is automatically issued.

-I am sure that arriving back home from your Italy vacation to see that a hefty Italian fine has been sent to you via international delivery is not the kind of souvenir that you want, so do try to be careful here.
+Arriving home from your Italy vacation to see that a ZTL fine has been sent to you via international delivery is surely not the kind of souvenir that you want.

 ZTL Zones – Things to Keep in Mind